Aphthous stomatitis: Other

 Surgical excision of aphthous ulcers has been described, but it is an ineffective and inappropriate treatment.
 Silver nitrate has also been used as a chemical cauterant.
 Apart from the mainstream approaches detailed above, there are numerous treatments of unproven effectiveness, ranging from herbal remedies to otherwise alternative treatments, including Aloe vera, Myrtus communis, Rosa damascena, potassium alum, nicotine, polio virus vaccine and prostaglandin E2.

-A 2023 systematic review found that supplementation with vitamin B12, zinc sulfate and omega-3 seem to be beneficial in the management of RAS.
+A 2023 Master Thesis by a student in Western Cape University, South Africa, found that supplementation with vitamin B12, zinc sulfate and omega-3 seem to be beneficial in the management of RAS.

 Prognosis

 By definition, there is no serious underlying medical condition, and most importantly, the ulcers do not represent oral cancer, nor are they infectious.
 However, aphthae are capable of causing significant discomfort.
 There is a spectrum of severity, with symptoms ranging from a minor nuisance to disabling.
 Due to pain during eating, weight loss may develop as a result of not eating in severe cases of aphthous stomatitis.
 Usually, the condition lasts for several years before spontaneously disappearing in later life.